stumpapp/stump/apps/docs/pages/faq.md

 There are some really solid, self-hostable, OPDS media servers out there.
 I've personally used [Komga](https://komga.org) the most.
 I started developing Stump becuase I thought it would be cool to learn what goes into making something like Komga myself.

-In general, Stump strives to achive the following:
+In general, Stump strives for the following:

 - Tiny footprint (~24MB compressed Docker image, ~36.8 MB compiled executable)
 - Efficiency and performance, even on less powerful hardware (e.g. Raspberry Pi)